Tamworth - North

 AreaSearch analysis of employment trends sees Tamworth - North performing better than 90% of local markets assessed across Australia

-Tamworth - North has a skilled workforce with an unemployment rate of 1.7% as of June 2025.
-This is below the Rest of NSW's rate of 3.7%.
+Tamworth North has a skilled workforce with an unemployment rate of 1.7% as of June 2025.
+This is lower than the Rest of NSW's rate of 3.7%.

 The area experienced employment growth of 3.5% over the past year.
-As of June 2025, 9,495 residents are employed, with a workforce participation rate of 59.7%, compared to the Rest of NSW's 56.4%.
+As of June 2025, there are 9,495 residents in work with a workforce participation rate of 59.7%.
 Employment is concentrated in health care & social assistance, education & training, and retail trade.
-The area shows strong specialization in health care & social assistance, with an employment share 1.4 times higher than the regional level.
+The area shows strong specialization in health care & social assistance with an employment share 1.4 times the regional level.

-Agriculture, forestry & fishing has limited presence, with only 2.0% of residents employed in this sector compared to the regional average of 5.3%.
-There is a ratio of 0.7 workers for each resident, indicating ample local employment opportunities.
-Over the year to June 2025, employment increased by 3.5%, while labour force grew by 3.2%, leading to a unemployment rate decrease of 0.3 percentage points.
-In contrast, Rest of NSW saw employment fall by 0.1% during this period.
-State-level data for NSW as of Sep-25 shows employment contracted by 0.41%, with an unemployment rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Tamworth - North's employment mix suggests local growth could be approximately 6.7% over five years and 14.2% over ten years.
+Agriculture, forestry & fishing has limited presence at 2.0% compared to the regional average of 5.3%.
+The worker-to-resident ratio is 0.7, indicating above-normal local employment opportunities.
+Between June 2024 and June 2025, employment increased by 3.5%, labour force increased by 3.2%, and unemployment fell by 0.3 percentage points.
+In contrast, the Rest of NSW saw employment fall by 0.1% while unemployment rose by 0.4 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national growth rates of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Tamworth North's employment mix suggests local growth of approximately 6.7% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment